Toloka/docs/en/guide/concepts/pool-edit.md

 #### How do I edit or delete tasks uploaded to the pool?

-If you uploaded tasks to the pool using <q>smart mixing</q>, you can stop the pool and mark up your tasks: edit answers, hints, or delete tasks.
+If you uploaded tasks to the pool using “smart mixing”, you can stop the pool and mark up your tasks: edit answers, hints, or delete tasks.

 If you uploaded them using a different method, clone your pool and upload the new file with the corrected list of data to be labeled.